pyarravajhala/pyarravajhala.github.io/index.md

 ## Welcome to My Blog

 I am trying to learn the programming again.
 Things have changed quite a bit since the time I did any programming.
 I did not do any programming actively since 2002.
-I was formally trained in Oracle, C, C++ and mainframe programming (COBOL, DB2, IMS DB/DC, CICS etc.,) between 1996 and 1998.
-Soon after the education and training,  I started worked for UK insurance giant where I had to do mainframe programming.
-I continued to do small, medium projects and some maintenance work.
-I became busy managing and delivering the projects but my urge to come back to programming was always there.
+I was formally trained in Oracle, C and C++ as part of my education and mainframe programming (COBOL, DB2, IMS DB/DC, CICS etc.,) as part of my work.
+Soon I moved into management roles and I became busy managing and delivering the projects but my urge to come back to programming was always there.
 I am hoping to get my hands dirty and do some programming this time.

 Programming language | Year | Comments
 -------------------- | ---- | --------